 The update costs $\mathcal{O}(nd^{2})$ for the SVD and $\mathcal{O}(n^{2}d+d^{3})$ for the remaining multiplications, vs.\ $\mathcal{O}(d^{6})$ for the naive Kronecker inversion.
 In this work, we employed the algorithm in \citet{nickel2013tensor} and reproduce the formula here only to motivate our implementation choice.

-$n=1250$ (max entities; 125 families, 10 member for each family) and $d=896$ (embedding dimension) in our experiments, making the SVD-based update feasible. $M_r$ is obtrained from train set $A$ then evaluated on test set $B$. $B$ and $A$ have disjoint entity sets.
+$n=1250$ (max entities; 125 families, 10 members per family) and $d=896$ (embedding dimension) in our experiments, making the SVD-based update feasible. $M_r$ is obtained from train set $A$ then evaluated on test set $B$. $B$ and $A$ have disjoint entity sets.